jtirila/CarND-Behavioral-Cloning-P3/writeup_tirila_jm.md

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to return the center after deviating towards the edges.
 In this process, I figured it would be detrimental to the model if the movements that lead toward the edges
+were included in the training set, so I turned recording off while approaching the edges, then turned the tires toward the center of the track and only then start recording again.

-....
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like starting from the edges FIXME: include images:

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+![Recovering from right][recovering_from_right]
+![Recovering from right][recovering_from_left]
+![Recovering from a differently textured edge][correcting_from_gray_edge]

-I then I also repeated this process on track two in order to get more data points.
+I then also tried repeating this process on track two in order to get more data points.
 However, in my experiments, this did not improve the model so I ended up not using the data from track two.

 To augment the data sat, I also flipped images and angles thinking that this would lead to better generalization.
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]
+![An image that has been flipped][flipped_image]

+Of course, when flipping the images, I also inverted the steering angles.
+Otherwise the training data would
+be nonsensical.

-After the collection process, I had X number of data points.
+After the collection process, I had FIXME: number of data points.
 I then preprocessed this data by scaling and centering the rgb values to the -0.5..0.5 range by dividing by 255 and subtracting 0.5.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.